gormrs/iot-core/README.md

 ## My Assumptions and Thoughts
 I wanted to make the project in Java and decided to use Paho for my MQTT client.
 To make the API searchable, I decided to use HTTP and Java Spring Boot.
 For the database, I had no real preference but saw that ABAX mentioned RavenDB as their solution, so I decided to use that.
 I have never used RavenDB before, so I had to learn how to use it.
-For the return of the data, I chose to use a string for demonstration purposes.
-After I was finished making the project I added docker support to make it easier to run.
+For the return of the data, I chose to use a string for demonstration purposes. to try and add more data to the output I imported a haversine formula to calculate how far away the bus is After I was finished making the project I added docker support to make it easier to run.

 I hope this helps!
 Let me know if you have any further questions.